janKekanSan/jankekansan.github.io/pages/sona/interjections.md

 </details>

 You and a friend have had a bet going on: you bet that your sister could learn to do a cartwheel in just a week!
-Rude that you friend would bet against, huh?
+Rude that your friend would bet against her, huh?
 After a week though, your sister is still struggling to get her feet off the ground.
 But you finally catch it on video: she does a full cartwheel!
 You rush to your friend to deliver the news:

 > [ona li ken tawa sike pona!]{.tokipona}
 >